com-cog-book/com-cog-book/content/table-contents.md

 # Table of Contents

 1. Introduction to Computational Models of Cognition
-2. Roadmap to Neural Network Models of Cognition (in progress)
+2. Roadmap to Neural Network Models of Cognition
 3. The McCulloch-Pitts Artificial Neuron (McCulloch & Pitts, 1943)
 4. The Perceptron (Rossenblat, 1958) ​
 5. The Adaline - Adaptive Linear Neuron (Widrow & Hoff, 1959)